MarkBio/In-silico-Analysis-Transposon-Sequencing/README.md

 - Defined function were used for a simple analysis of the experimental results; genes associated with smooth to rough transition.
   Results are FASTQ files of our M.abs (ATCC 19977) Rough morphology Library (about 200 rough m.abs colonies pooled together) constructed with our Tn system offered as the propsed method.
+- In addition, this method of analysis (i.e the software) was used to analyze a more comprehensive mutant library created in M. abs (ATCC 19977).
+The analysis yielded fine results regarding the matches and transposon insertion sites.
 - Hits analysis was perfomed on both stands of the gDNA, locating matches with regular expression portraying the precise sought out insertion sequence (IR+28N+IR).
 Rearrangement of the resulted hits to thier original order is a simple string manipulation of moving characters.